Pshy0/pshy_merge/BONUSES.md

-# Test a map with the script.
+# Test a map with the script

 To run the script in your tribehouse:
 - Go to your tribehouse.